MitchellClove/MitchellClove/README.md

 ## Hi there 👋

+I'm a Senior at Utah State University!
+I like to watch movies when I'm not coding.
+Yes, I can never get enough screen time.

+My current project is a website for a friend.
+Should be done by the end of September 2024!
 <!--
 **MitchellClove/MitchellClove** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.